 Your first lines of support are the folks you have 1:1s with weekly: the project’s account manager and your lead or supervisor.
 They can help you navigate resources (including guides, guilds, Slack channels, and miscellaneous people who might be able to help), as well as coaching you on hard conversations, client management skills, and strategic direction.

-- If you need documentation, look to the handbook and our guides.
+- If you need documentation, look to this handbook and our guides.

-- If you need support in a specific skill set or help with deliverables, get help by using a microrequest.
+- If you need support in a specific skill set, help with deliverables, or would like to have someone facilitate a session, get help by using #microrequests.

 - If your project is part of a portfolio, the portfolio director and your colleagues in the portfolio can be a great resource.